Taking the lessons from a first bird hunting season with a bird dog.

 I surveyed the endless sagebrush, expecting the answer to leap out at me.
 There must be birds out there, I thought.
 The Fish and Wildlife website said there were birds here.
 As far as I knew, I just needed to walk through the field and get the puppy on bird scent so her enormous potential could be unleashed.
 Simple, right?

 In spite of my grand hopes, that first day afield served as a good reference point for measuring future progress.
 Between a wide-eyed puppy and a wide-eyed new hunter, we just enjoyed the walk in the high desert.
-The pup stayed mostly underfoot during the first outing.
+The pup, a Deutsch Langhaar, stayed mostly underfoot during the first outing.
 This game was new to her and she wasn’t entirely sure how to play.
 She did know how to find her way back, though.
 She was elated to run ahead and circle the parked truck as though we’d been lost in the wilderness for days.
 I began to worry that I was teaching her to play an elaborate game of hide and seek.

 To be fair, I didn’t really think we’d encounter any wild birds on that first day.
 With a puppy that was only three months old at the start of hunting season, I knew it was important to keep my expectations low—as in zero.
 This first season is all about positive exposure for her developing mind and body.
 Devoting this season to the puppy, and not to myself, will be an investment for the years to come.
 But I wouldn’t be honest if I didn’t admit to wanting to shoot my first bird, too.